BrunoCestari/CodeWars/README.md

 - `stream(T[] array)`: Returns a sequential Stream with the elements of the specified array as its source.
 - `parallelStream(T[] array)`: Returns a possibly parallel Stream with the elements of the specified array as its source.

-Remember to explore each method's documentation for more details and examples.